Welcome to Summer 2019!

 - Flag Football, NOT Sports Camp, Field Hockey campers will not be allowed to wear cleats on Back Campus Fields.
 They may choose to wear turf shoes or running shoes.

-- Badminton campers can bring their own racquets – one will be provided if you don’t own any.
+- Badminton campers can bring their own racquets – one will be provided if campers don't have their own.

 - Aquatics MultiSport campers should bring at least two towels with them daily.